START-Hack/Syngenta_STARTHACK25/README.md

 The following individuals will be onsite to provide support in tackling the hack case:

--Marco Issenmann (Head Digital Marketing and Branding)
+- Marco Issenmann (Head Digital Marketing and Branding)

 - Kiran Joseph (Head IT & Digital Biologicals)